nathanemyers-dev/ai-computational-memory/white-paper/regulated-boundaries-specification.md

 • continuity is computational, not advisory
 • retained structures are non‑directive
 • transformations preserve non‑advisory intent
-• supervised controls prevent advisory state formation
+• supervisory controls prevent advisory state formation

 These principles ensure that continuity behaves like any non‑advisory analytical system.